MuhammedZakir/homebrew-personal/README.md

 # MuhammedZakir Personal

-## WARNING: I use this tap for adding `HEAD` url and also a few options.
-Because I install from source, bottle and tar files probably will be outdated.
+## WARNING: I use this tap for adding `HEAD` url and a few options.
+Because I install from source, bottle and tar files are probably outdated.
 So this tap will be useful ONLY if you are installing development/HEAD version.

 ## How do I install these formulae?
 `brew install muhammedzakir/personal/<formula>`